What are the criteria to be an External Examiner for UCA?

 The full criteria are stipulated at the beginning of Section G in the Quality Assurance Handbook.
 You can access Section G here.

-However, the key things that External Examiners must not be are:
+However, the key things to note are that External Examiners must not be:

 - Anyone with a close professional, contractual or personal relationship with a member of staff or student involved with the courses unless a period of 5 years has elapsed;